 Also, Ephesians 5:24 says, “Therefore, just as the church is subject to Christ, so let the wives be to their own husbands in everything” (NKJV).
 The subjection of a wife to her own husband (not another person’s husband or all men) should be in everything as long as it does not amount to disobeying the Word of God.

-1Peter 3:1 and 5 also emphasize the need for a wife to be subject to the husband.
+1 Peter 3:1 and 5 also emphasize the need for a wife to be subject to her husband.
 The Amplified Bible renders verse 1 thus: “In like manner, you married women, be submissive to your own husbands (subordinate yourself as being secondary to and dependent on them and adapt yourself to them) so that even if any do not obey the word of God they may be won over not by discussion but by the (godly) lives of their wives.”

 But the question is: can those in authority abuse their power?
 Yes, they can and they do.
 And God will deal with them.
 That’s why God removes leaders.
 Romans 13:1 says, “Let every soul be subject to the governing authorities.
 For there is no authority except from God, and the authorities that exist are appointed by God” (NKJV).
-Nevertheless, no leader should think that this scripture gives him the licence to manipulate and exploit followers or do whatever he likes.
+Nevertheless, no leader should think that this scripture gives him the licence to manipulate and exploit his followers or do whatever he likes.

 Working against governing authorities, therefore, amounts to putting ourselves in danger now and in the future.
-This also applies to parents in their relationship with their children as well as husbands in their relationship with their wives.
+This also applies to parents in their relationships with their children as well as husbands in their relationships with their wives.
 Ephesians 6 talks, among other things, about the responsibilities of both parents and children.
 We must never forget to balance this important relationship.
 While children are supposed to obey their parents, God also puts a check on the parents.
 Ephesians 6:4 says, “And you, fathers, do not provoke your children to wrath, but bring them up in the training and admonition of the Lord” (NKJV).
 What does it mean not to provoke your child to wrath?
 J. B Phillips Translation renders it as: “Fathers, don’t over-correct your children or make it difficult for them to obey the commandment” (Ephesians 6:4).
-Twentieth Century New Testament says, “Don’t irritate your children.”
+Twentieth Century New Testament says, “And fathers, do not irritate your children.”

 The book of Colossians also gives a similar instruction: “Fathers provoke not your children to anger lest they be discouraged” (Colossians 3:21).
-J. B Phillips Translation again renders this verse as “don’t overcorrect your children, or they will grow up feeling inferior and frustrated.”
+J. B Phillips Translation again renders this verse as “Father, don’t overcorrect your children, or they will grow up feeling inferior and frustrated.”
 New Century Version says, “Fathers, do not nag your children.
 If you are too hard to please, they may want to stop trying.”
 Many parents are guilty of this.

-Ephesians 5:25-29 says, “Husbands, love your wives, just as Christ also loved the church and gave Himself for her, that He might sanctify and cleanse her with the washing of water by the word, that He might present her to Himself a glorious church, not having spot or wrinkle or any such thing, but that she should be holy and without blemish.
+Ephesians 5:25-28 says, “Husbands, love your wives, just as Christ also loved the church and gave Himself for her, that He might sanctify and cleanse her with the washing of water by the word, that He might present her to Himself a glorious church, not having spot or wrinkle or any such thing, but that she should be holy and without blemish.
 So husbands ought to love their own wives as their own bodies; he who loves his wife loves himself” (NKJV).
 Look at the description of the type of love husbands are supposed to have for their wives – love that gives self even to the point of death.
 That was the type of love Jesus had for the church.
-To love one’s wife is to love yourself.
+To love your wife is to love yourself.
 Also, Colossians 3:19 says, “Husbands, love your wives and do not be bitter toward them” (NKJV).
 So God does not mean that a wife by submitting to her husband should become a slave or victim of domestic violence.
 No. There is a reciprocal demand on husbands to love and care for their wives.

 The Bible calls the wife a weaker vessel to illustrate the kind of attention and care that He expects the husband to give to the wife as a fragile vessel.
 We always handle carefully and with respect objects that are fragile lest they should break.
 That’s how God expects husbands to handle their wives.
 God’s authority structure must be respected and obeyed everywhere.
 To do otherwise is to be preparing for a sorrowful future.

-Children won’t turn out to be wise children on their own; parents, especially fathers, must invest sufficient and quality time to train them in the way of the Lord, so that they can have peace and joy in the future.
+Children won’t turn out to be wise children on their own.
+Parents, especially fathers, must invest sufficient and quality time to train them in the way of the Lord so that they can have peace and joy in the future.
 God says concerning Abraham: “For I have known him, in order that he may command his children and his household after him, that they keep the way of the LORD, to do righteousness and justice, that the LORD may bring to Abraham what He has spoken to him” (Genesis 18:19 NKJV).

-The Bible encourages believers to sow because whatever we sow is not a waste; there is harvest for every seed sown.
+The Bible encourages believers to sow because whatever we sow is not a waste.
+There is harvest for every seed sown.
 Ecclesiastes 11:1-2 says, “Cast your bread upon the waters, for you will find it after many days.
 Give a serving to seven, and also to eight, for you do not know what evil will be on the earth” (NKJV).

 This chapter continues in verses 4-6 by saying, “He who observes the wind will not sow, and he who regards the clouds will not reap.
 As you do not know what is the way of the wind, or how the bones grow in the womb of her who is with child, so you do not know the works of God who makes everything.
 In the morning sow your seed, and in the evening do not withhold your hand; for you do not know which will prosper, either this or that, or whether both alike will be good” (NKJV).

 A sower will be blessed; the one who eats his seed will sorrow!
 Proverbs 11:24 says, “There is one who scatters, yet increases more; and there is one who withholds more than is right, but it leads to poverty” (NKJV).
 Isaiah 32:20 says, “Blessed are you who sow beside all waters, who send out freely the feet of the ox and the donkey” (NKJV).
-The person will be blessed, and it is the blessing of the LORD that makes rich and He adds no sorrow to it (Proverbs 10:22).
+The sower will be blessed.
+It is the blessing of the LORD that makes rich and He adds no sorrow to it (Proverbs 10:22).

 The sower or giver will be blessed because the harvest is usually more than the seed sown.
 When you sow, you’ll be enriched so that you can give even more generously (2 Corinthians 9:11).
 Jesus said, “Give, and it will be given to you: good measure, pressed down, shaken together, and running over will be put into your bosom.
 For with the same measure that you use, it will be measured back to you” (Luke 6:38 NKJV).
 The sower will be given back good or full measure (much), pressed down, shaken together (to make room for more), and running over.

-Those who commercialize the spiritual gifts and the anointing God has given them don’t have Heaven’s approval – they don’t last.
+Those who commercialize the spiritual gifts and the anointing God has given them don’t have God’s approval.
+They don’t last.
 God knew that in the last days there will be such people – those whose god is their belly.
 They serve their belly, not God (Romans 16:18; Philippians 3:19).
 “For many walk, of whom I have told you often, and now tell you even weeping, that they are the enemies of the cross of Christ: whose end is destruction, whose god is their belly, and whose glory is in their shame — who set their mind on earthly things” (Philippians 3:18-19 NKJV).

 If you are not born again, you need to give your life to Jesus now.
-I urge you to take the following steps: *Admit you are a sinner and you cannot save yourself and repent of your sins. *Confess Jesus as your Lord and Saviour. *Renounce your past way of life – your relationship with the devil and his works. *Invite Jesus into your life. *As a mark of seriousness to mature in the faith, start attending a Bible-believing and Bible-teaching church.
+I urge you to take the following steps: *Admit that you are a sinner and you cannot save yourself and repent of your sins. *Confess Jesus as your Lord and Saviour. *Renounce your past way of life – your relationship with the devil and his works. *Invite Jesus into your life. *As a mark of seriousness to mature in the faith, start attending a Bible-believing and Bible-teaching church.
 There they will teach you how to grow in the Kingdom of God.

-Kindly say this prayer now: O Lord God, I come unto you today.
+Kindly say this prayer now: O Lord God, I come unto You today.
 I know I am a sinner and I cannot save myself.
-I believe that Jesus is the Son of God who died on the cross to save me and resurrected the third day.
+I believe that Jesus is the Son of God who died on the cross to save me and God raised Him on the third day.
 I repent of my sins and confess Jesus as my Lord and Saviour.
 I surrender my life to Jesus now and invite Him into my heart.
 By this prayer, I know I am saved.
-Thank you, Jesus, for saving me and making me a child of God.
+Thank You, Jesus, for saving me and making me a child of God.